A representation of the wave function on the three-dimensional space: Possible objections

 \begin{objection} If your representation is able to represent all possible quantum states in {\NRQM}, including entangled systems, then doesn't this mean that it predicts {\schrod} cats? \end{objection} \begin{reply} It makes the same predictions as quantum mechanics, because it is quantum mechanics.
 So yes, unfortunately it also predicts {\schrod} cats, but it is not the objective of this representation to solve this problem.
 But this representation can be part of the ontology in some interpretations trying to solve it (see section \sref{s:implications}). \end{reply}

-\begin{objection} A $3$D-space representation of the wavefunction can't exist, because it would violate nonlocality. \end{objection} \begin{reply} Not only it does exist, but its unitary dynamics is local, at least as long as no measurements are involved (see section \sref{s:locality}).
+\begin{objection} A $3$D space representation of the wave function can't exist, because it would violate nonlocality. \end{objection} \begin{reply} Not only it does exist, but its unitary dynamics is local, at least as long as no measurements are involved (see section \sref{s:locality}).
 This locality is in no conflict with Bell's theorem, because it is true only as long as only unitary evolution happens.
 If measurements are involved, nonlocal correlations do appear though (section \sref{s:EPR}). \end{reply}

-\begin{objection} Your representation can't give an ontology to the wavefunction, because an ontology should also include beables that solve the measurement problem. \end{objection} \begin{reply} The purpose of this representation is merely to prove the possibility that the wavefunction can be understood as existing in the $3$D-space.
+\begin{objection} Your representation can't give an ontology to the wave function, because an ontology should also include beables that solve the measurement problem. \end{objection} \begin{reply} The purpose of this representation is merely to prove the possibility that the wave function can be understood as existing in the $3$D space.
 It doesn't solve, and I don't claim it solves, the measurement problem.
 This should be done in conjunction with other theories or interpretations of quantum mechanics (see section \sref{s:implications}). \end{reply}